 Dance Mogul: What can audiences expect from your upcoming performances?

-NDTC: Audience can expect a great experience of Jamaican and Caribbean culture through music, song and dance.
+NDTC: The audience can expect a great experience of Jamaican and Caribbean culture through music, song, and dance.

 Dance Mogul: Is there anyone you would like to thank for helping to put this production together?